Table of Contents

-The tibialis anterior muscle is the anterior shin muscle of our musculoskeletal system.
+The tibialis anterior muscle is the anterior shin muscle in our musculoskeletal system.

-It originates in the lateral condyle of the tibia and the upper two-thirds of the lateral surface of the tibia.
+It originates in the lateral condyle of the tibia and the upper 2/3 of the lateral surface of the tibia.
 In addition, fibers arise from the interosseous membrane and the intermuscular septum.

 Muscle Performance Test of the Tibialis Anterior Muscle

-The peroneus muscles are excluded from the test as much as possible by bringing them into supination position.
+The peroneus muscles are excluded from the test to the maximum extent possible by bringing them into supination position.

-On the back of the foot, the examiner makes contact with the test hand directly distal to the talus and the stabilizing hand is on the calcaneus.
-The patient pushes against the resistance of the examiner in direction of the extension.
-The patient should keep his toes loose during the test, so that the extensor digitorum longus muscle and the extensor hallucis muscle do not participate.
+The examiner contacts the foot dorsally with the test hand directly distal to the talus and stabilizes the calcaneus with the other hand.
+The patient pushes against the resistance of the examiner in the direction of the extension.
+The patient should keep his toes loose during the test to prevent the involvement of extensor digitorum longus muscle and the extensor hallucis muscle.

 Function and Innervation of the Tibialis Anterior Muscle

-An extension in the ankle joints is caused by the tibialis muscle and can lift the medial foot border.
-The muscle is particularly active during walking when the foot is lifted off the ground and later the heel is put back on the ground.
-Together with the antagonistic soleus, the tibialis anterior balances the lower leg on the talar dome while standing.
+The ankle joint extension is caused by the tibialis muscle to lift the medial foot border.
+The muscle is particularly active during walking when the foot is lifted off the ground and the heel is later replaced on the ground.
+Together with the antagonistic soleus, tibialis anterior muscle balances the lower leg on the talar dome while standing.

 The innervation is provided by the deep peroneal nerve.